Outdoor Channel

 Outdoor Channel is an American pay television channel focused on the outdoors, offering programming that includes hunting, fishing, western lifestyle, off-road motorsports and adventure.
+It was launched on April Fool's Day (April 1st) 1994.
 The network can be viewed on multiple platforms including high definition, video on demand as well as on its own website.
 In 2013, Outdoor Channel was acquired by Kroenke Sports Enterprises.